milkahut/milkahut.github.io/about.md

 ---
 # About Me
 I obtained my PhD from University of Kassel.
-I was in the group of Theoretical Computer Science/Formal Methods in the Department of Electrical Engineering and Computer Science, University of Kassel led by Prof. Dr. Martin Lange.
+I was in the group of  [Theoretical Computer Science/Formal Methods](https://www.uni-kassel.de/eecs/fachgebiete/fmv/team.html) in the Department of Electrical Engineering and Computer Science, University of Kassel, led by Prof. Dr. Martin Lange.

 My PhD research  is in the field of automata theory and formal verification.